 You will also learn valuable skills as you apply for sandwich year placements due to the similarities with recruitment processes for graduate jobs.
 For example, you can expect to gain experience in preparing applications, writing a CV and covering letter, and preparing for interviews.

-Sandwich years are available across a broad range of job areas and industries, including science, IT, media and business, with 60% of the UK’s top graduate employers offering sandwich year opportunities (The Graduate Market in 2017 – High Fliers Report).
+Sandwich years are available across a broad range of job areas and industries, including science, IT, media and business, with more than 60% of the UK’s top graduate employers offering sandwich year opportunities (The Graduate Market in 2018 – High Fliers Report).

 There are lots of year-long placements available in the UK, as well as opportunities to spend a sandwich year working overseas.
 The two main ways of securing a sandwich year placement involve applying for advertised positions or seeking out hidden opportunities through speculative applications.